27

 qpdf --empty --pages infile1.pdf infile2.pdf -- output.pdf

-Merge several pages from PDF files into the single File output.pdf
+Merge several pages from various files PDF (Merge several pages from PDF files into one File)

 infile1.pdf(p.1, 12-13)+infile2.pdf(p.1-10)+infile3.pdf(p.44) = output.pdf